stk-wholesale/stk_order_system/README.md

-# stk_order_system
+# stk_order_system(Backend)
-Based on our existing products, we need to develop this sales analysis system to improve our sales.
+Based on our existing products, we need to provide a website for clients to make a order.
+Improving our clients' experience, such as various restaurants, is a important way to improve our sales.

 # Tech stack
 JDK 21